yw2247/compmethods-yw2247/problem_set_0/README.md

 (Code Appendix)

 **1b.
 Identify ambiguity in problem description**<br>
 *Are there any aspects of 1a that could be interpreted in more than one way?
-Discuss.*<br>
+Discuss.*
 The problem does not define the units of temperature (i.e. Degrees F vs Degrees C).
 I assumed both the reference temperature and the tested values are in the same unit.
 Furthermore, the problem does not specify the type of input.
 I assumed only numerical values would be given.
 Also, "within 1 degree" is a bit ambiguious since it could be intepreted as either strictly less than 1 or less than or equal to 1.
 Here I chose the inclusive threshold (<=1).

 **1c.
 Testing**<br>